gregoryoffodum/VBA/README.md

 Automation using VBA programming

 ## PROBLEM STATEMENT
--Six (6) workbooks (Addis Ababa, Havana, Kano, Lagos, Oslo, Tokyo) represent different subsidiaries.
+- Six (6) workbooks (Addis Ababa, Havana, Kano, Lagos, Oslo, Tokyo) represent different subsidiaries.
--Each workbook consisting of five (5) columns each depict name, staff ID, role, and salary information -Automation using VBA is required to summarize and export vital information from each sheet
+- Each workbook consisting of five (5) columns each depict name, staff ID, role, and salary information
+- Automation using VBA is required to summarize and export vital information from each sheet

 ## OBJECTIVES